SAZZAD1Q2/Awesome-Book/README.md

 ## 🤝 Contributing <a name="contributing"></a>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
+Contributions are always welcome.

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>
-If you like this project. please spread it out to your network.
+If you like this project.
+Give me star. please spread it out to your network.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>